He Loves U Not: Critical reception

 "He Loves U Not" received a mixed reception from music critics who praised the production and lyrics but felt that it was derivative compared to other songs of its ilk.
 Billboard praised the song for having a street edge in its production, the group's performance and compared the lyrics positively to Brandy and Monica's duet "The Boy Is Mine", concluding that "With Bad Boy's genius and solid talent here, "He Loves U Not" has a good shot at becoming a dream come true."
 AllMusic's Stephen Thomas Erlewine highlighted the song as a "Track Pick", giving credit to P. Diddy's team of producers and songwriters.
 Arion Berger of Rolling Stone praised the song for exuding bright attitude, saying that it has a "whipping elasticity and sass to spare."
 David Browne of Entertainment Weekly called the song "an utterly derivative piece of song-and-dance pop-R&B," but did highlight the rhythm and guitar sounds as "intriguing" and the lyrical catfight for having "enough hiss in it to be interesting."
 A writer for People, reviewing the album, was less positive towards the song's adult content and preferred the tracks "Mr. Telephone Man" and "How Long" for how "the girls sound their age."

 The song gave them a Soul Train Lady of Soul Award nomination for Best R&B/Soul or Rap New Artist, Group, Band or Duo but lost to 3LW's "No More (Baby I'ma Do Right)".
 In 2017, Billboard placed "He Loves U Not" at number 36 on their list of the 100 Greatest Girl Group Songs of All Time.

 Commercial performance

 "He Loves U Not" debuted at number 99 on the US Billboard Hot 100 for the week of September 30, 2000.
 Six weeks later, it entered the top 40 at number 32 for the week of November 11.
 It entered the top 10 at number eight for the week of December 16.
 The song eventually peaked at number two for two weeks in December 2000 and January 2001.
-It also reached number 15 on the Hot R&B/Hip-Hop Songs chart the week of January 6, 2001.
-It was certified Gold by the RIAA on January 2, selling over 500,000 copies in the United States.
+It also reached number 15 on the Hot R&B/Hip-Hop Singles & Tracks chart the week of January 6, 2001.
+It was certified gold by the RIAA on January 2, selling over 500,000 copies in the United States.

 In Australia, where the song was released on February 26, 2001, "He Loves U Not" entered the ARIA Singles Chart on March 11, and stayed there for three weeks, peaking at number 30.
 The song was also released in the United Kingdom, peaking at number 17 on the UK Singles Chart on March 17, and staying on the chart for seven weeks.